of Special Education

 The L.D.A.S.
 Coaching Program is a partnership between Laurentian University’s School of Education, Greater Sudbury Public Library, Sudbury Catholic District School Board and Rainbow District School Board.
 Weekly coaching sessions are held in eight of the local library branches, where a second or third year School of Education University student works directly one on one with their assigned Grade 7-9 students.
 The coaches meet their assigned pupil weekly in an effort to assist them in developing self awareness regarding their learning disability and to assist the student in discovering which learning strategies can benefit their overall learning.

 Peace Program (Secondary Level)

 Individuals who take part in the Peace Program come to gain a trust in the world around them.
 They learn to take measure risks which help participants to build self-confidence, motivation, and capacity for positive change.
 Students become empowered in their own holistic learning process.
 Participants, family members, staff and community are woven together to enrich and foster the development of one another, creating strong individuals and a strong community.

 School Preservation Program

-Child and Family Centre provides clinical intervention to students in the regular classroom to serve students with social, emotional or behavioral difficulties.
+Child and Family Centre provides clinical intervention to students in the regular classroom at St. David School to serve students with social, emotional or behavioural difficulties.

 Care and Development Class